-1. Purpose.
-This appendix lists the minimum measurement standards for Radio Frequency Interference (RFI) detection and location.

-2. Required Equipment.
-Sufficiently capable receivers based on the types of interference expected to be analyzed.
+- 1. Purpose.
+This appendix lists the minimum measurement guidelines for Radio Frequency Interference (RFI) detection and location. - 2.
+Required Equipment.
+Sufficiently capable receivers based on the types of interference expected to be analyzed. - a.
 An on-board spectrum analyzer should be provided, with capability to observe signals as low as -110 dBm at its input.
 Its input should be configurable to any of the antennas within the required frequency ranges.
-It should have either a zero-span (oscilloscope) function, or a separate oscilloscope for observation of pulse shapes, waveforms, etc., may be provided.
+It should have either a zero-span (oscilloscope) function, or a separate oscilloscope for observation of pulse shapes, waveforms, etc., may be provided. - b.

-a.
 A real-time audio recording capability should be provided for demodulated Nav/Comm receiver and spectrum analyzer outputs.
-The media may be magnetic tape, computer-based files such as Moving Picture Experts Group Audio Layer 3 (MP3), or other suitable formats readily available for use by spectrum management personnel.
+The media may be magnetic tape, computer-based files such as Moving Picture Experts Group Audio Layer 3 (MP3), or other suitable formats readily available for use by spectrum management personnel. - 3.
+Measurements.
+ICAO guidelines for RFI detection and location are shown in the table below.